jblumert/NFS-to-ODF-Migration/README.md

 ---

-This migration playbook requires the `cpd-migrate.sh` and `cpd-migrate.input.json` (also referenced as input.json) which will also be provided to Verizon alongside this playbook.
+This migration playbook requires the `cpd-migrate.sh` and `cpd-migrate.input.json` (also referenced as input.json) which will also be provided alongside this playbook.

 Additionally, this playbook is for clusters on a restricted network.
 Below are the links for offline installations of CPDBR, MTC and OADP.